Bekacru/better-call/README.md

 ## Usage

 The building blocks for better-call are endpoints.
-You can create an endpoint by calling `createEndpoint` and passing it a path, [options](#endpointoptions) and a function that will be invoked when the endpoint is called.
+You can create an endpoint by calling `createEndpoint` and passing it a path, [options](#endpointoptions) and a handler that will be invoked when the endpoint is called.

+ Then
+ 1. you can mount the endpoint to a router and serve it with any web standard compatible server
+ 2. call it as a normal function on the server.
+ 3. use typed RPC client to call it on the client.

 ```ts
 import { createEndpoint, createRouter } from "better-call"